back to the MAIN INDEX

 Damn!
 I need to be careful.

-So he went back to His Majesty,
+So he returned to His Majesty,

-Please be patient, come back again.
+Please be patient, come back again another time.

 But he thought: are we playing games?